The Best Weekend Itinerary For Seattle (Created By A Local!)

 After breakfast, explore the market!
 You can watch the fish mongers toss fish (one of the most iconic scenes in the market), see Rachel the Piggy Bank (the market’s bronze mascot), add a piece of gum to the gum wall (located in Post Alley), visit the market’s secret garden (an urban garden located on the roof), and see the oldest continuously-running Starbucks (sometimes mistakenly called the “First Starbucks”).

 After exploring the market, head to the Seattle waterfront.
-(Less than a 10 minute walk down to the piers.)
+(It’s less than a 10-minute walk down to the piers.)
 There are a number of attractions at the waterfront.
 You might enjoy seeing the Seattle Aquarium, the Seattle Great Wheel, Wings Over Washington, or Miner’s Landing.
-We especially like the view of Seattle from the Bell Street Pier Rooftop Deck
+We especially like the view of Seattle from the Bell Street Pier Rooftop Deck.

 Seattle Central Library